mozilla-it/ctms-api/guides/developer_setup.md

 Reinstall the pre-commit hooks when there are changes to the `.pre-commit-config.yaml` file.

+### It Passively Runs on Git "Commit"
+When you commit in git, the pre-commit hooks will engage and perform the outlined steps.

-### Run on the Entire Codebase
+### Force Run on the Entire Codebase (Optional)

 Run the following command where you installed pre-commit.
 ```sh
 pre-commit run --all-files
 ```

-### Passively Runs on Git "Commit"
-When you commit in git, the pre-commit hooks will engage and perform the outlined steps.

-#### Bypass Hook (Not Recommended)
+### Bypass Hook (Not Recommended)
-The option `--no-verify` should allow a committer to bypass the hooks.
+The option `--no-verify` should allow a committer to bypass the hooks when committing.

 ---
 ## Docker